How to receive international payments as a freelancer in India (2026 guide)

 The old-school method.
 Your client sends a SWIFT wire transfer directly to your Indian bank account using your IFSC and SWIFT/BIC code.

 It works, but it's expensive for everyone involved.
-Your client pays $25–50 in sending fees.
+Your client may pay $25–50 in sending fees.
 Intermediary banks may deduct another $15–30.
-Your Indian bank applies its own conversion rate (typically 1–4% worse than mid-market) and may charge an additional receiving fee.
+Your Indian bank then applies its own conversion rate, often worse than the mid-market rate, and may charge an additional receiving fee.
+The FX spread varies by bank, currency, and transfer route, so treat 1–4% as a typical range rather than a fixed rule.

 The one advantage: your bank auto-issues FIRC for every SWIFT credit, which simplifies compliance documentation.
-For very large payments (over $10,000), the fees are lower as apercentage, making SWIFT a cost-effective solution.
+For very large payments, the flat charges become smaller as a percentage of the total amount, which can make SWIFT more reasonable despite the weaker FX rate and slower settlement.

 Newer India-focused platforms